 “I started out hand-stamping all of my cards and textiles using carved linoleum blocks,” she says.
 “The materials were affordable and it didn’t take up much space in my home, and this method allowed me to try out lots of different design directions.”

-From there, her product line snowballed to include rubber stamp sets, greeting cards, tea towels, enamel pins, art prints, and notebooks—and she’s just getting started.
+From there, her product line snowballed to include greeting cards, tea towels, enamel pins, art pins, and notebooks—and she’s just getting started.
 Fast forward a few years, and Native Bear is in more than 200 retailers nationwide, as well as a few international shops.
 But as she tells us, between scaling and having to relinquish some control over her handmade products, revealing a new item can be a tricky endeavor.